-Truck accidents happen every day in America, in major cities and in resort towns like Hilton Head, South Carolina.
+Truck accidents happen every day in America, in major cities and resort towns like Hilton Head, South Carolina.
 Where there are trucking accidents, there are personal injury lawyers ready to represent the interests of the injured from negligent operators and companies.

-Who Do I Sue in a Truck Accident Claim?
+Who do I Sue in a Truck Accident Claim?

 If it should come to a lawsuit, there are several possible parties that could be involved.
 These include: